 You want to be prepared to reduce your stress and to make a plan for avoiding burnout.
 By taking time to disconnect and truly relax, you will have a clear mind to create a plan for yourself to avoid burnout.
 Find a place known to help you relax or a new place that you know has not been a stressor for you.
-Begin your plan by simply giving yourself the space to care for yourself, which will reduce and help you prevent stress and avoid burnout.
+Begin your plan by giving yourself the space to care for yourself, which will reduce and help you prevent stress and avoid burnout.

 Have a Plan Ready

 Getting your plan ready is different from having your plan ready.
 This is important, especially when considering avoiding burnout.
 The last thing you want to do when you are stressed is to look for your plan.
 Therefore, having a plan and making that plan accessible to you is key.
-If possible, have your plan visible in your home, whether hanging in your office or your action center or propped up somewhere on a desk in your bedroom.
+If possible, have your plan visible in your home, whether hanging in your office or action center or propped up somewhere on a desk in your bedroom.

 When our plans are not somewhat visible, they tend to get left behind to the things we can see daily, like our loved ones, our television, caring for our homes, space, work, and on and on.
 However, a visible plan gets revisited more often than a closed journal or planner.

 Have a Daily Routine

 Ask Someone to Look at Your Plan

 Accountability is just a tool that helps us to reach our goals.
-When you are comfortable with someone looking at your plan to reduce stress and avoid burnout, you will know that you are ready to succeed.
+When you are comfortable with someone looking at your plan to reduce stress and avoid burnout, you will know you are ready to succeed.
 Also, if you are willing to allow someone to look at your plan, remember a few things.
 Make sure that the person you choose is someone you are used to receiving critique from.